Any questions? Chat live with one of our advisers and get answers today.

-In these Terms and Conditions, ‘we’ or ‘us’ means Study Group.
-Study Group is a trading name of Bellerbys Educational Services Limited, the owner and provider of the University of Sussex International Study Centre (the ‘Centre’).
-Bellerbys Educational Services Limited is incorporated in England and Wales (Company number 02325576).
-Its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
+In these Terms and Conditions, ‘we’ or ‘us’ means Study Group Limited.
+Study Group Limited is the owner and provider of the University of Sussex International Study Centre (the ‘Centre’).
+It is incorporated in England and Wales (Company number 02325576) with its registered office is at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
 References to the ‘University’ are to the University of Sussex.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you send confirmation of your acceptance of our offer of a place to you.